kant/mygnuhealth/README.rst

 Support GNU Health
 -------------------

-GNU Health is a project of GNU Solidario.
-GNU Solidario is an Non-profit Non-goverment-Organization (NGO) that works globally, focused on Social Medicine.
+GNU Health is a project of **GNU Solidario**.
+GNU Solidario is an humanitarian non-profit that works globally, focused on Social Medicine.

 Health and education are the basis for the development and dignity of societies.